devo-ps/pipelines/README.md

   - type: webhook
 ```

-If you open the web-UI you can see the webhook URL that was generated for this pipeline.
-You can for example configure
+If you open the web-UI you can see the webhook URL that was generated for this pipeline in the "Webhook" tab.
+You can
-GitHub repository to trigger this task on every commit.
+for example configure GitHub repository to call this url after every commit.

 __Field prompts__

 You can prompt users to manually input fields when they run the pipeine through the web-UI.
 To do this add a `prompt`
-section to your pipeline definition, for example:
+section to your pipeline definition.
+The prompt fields will override the variables from the "vars" section.

+For example:
 ```
 prompt:
  code_branch: dev